metric-im/wiki-mixin/FireMacro.md

 // result is 3
 ```

-If no attribute name is specified then $value is replaced with the
+If no attribute name is specified then $value is replaced with
 the object on top of the data stack

 ```